Mehver/iController/README.md

 ## 2 Usage

-### 2.1 Download
+### 2.1 Windows

 Download portable application from the [Release](https://github.com/Mehver/iController/releases) page.

-After starting, the phone can access the corresponding address according to the prompt.
-Please ensure that there is no problem with the network connection between the phone and the computer.
-If there is a problem, please debug the firewall and other settings by yourself.
-IOS users are recommended to use the "Add to Home Screen" function of Safari.
+Currently, the program is CLI interactive.
+When starting, you can manually provide the port number, and the program will automatically detect to ensure that the port is available and conflict-free.
+After starting, use the mobile browser to access the LAN IP address and port of the computer.

 <img src="https://github.com/Mehver/iController/raw/main/%23README/0.png" width="50%">

+### 2.2 macOS

+> [!IMPORTANT]
+> Due to the introduction of additional features starting from `v0.6.0`, it is difficult to perfectly support macOS through the non-installation method.
+Therefore, the packaging files for macOS are temporarily not provided.

+For `v0.5.1`, you can download from the [Release v0.5.1](https://github.com/Mehver/iController/releases/tag/v0.5.1) page.

-***Note: For `macOS`, due to permission issues, the directly downloaded iController cannot be trusted by the system, the only solution at present is to open the switch of `Settings > Privacy & Security > Developer Tools > Terminal`.**
+Note: For macOS, due to permission issues, the directly downloaded iController cannot be trusted by the system, the only solution at present is to open the switch of `Settings > Privacy & Security > Developer Tools > Terminal`.

 <img src="https://github.com/Mehver/iController/raw/main/%23README/1.jpg" width="50%">

-### 2.2 Capability

-Currently, only `Windows 10 (2024.2)`/`macOS (13.3)` and `IOS 17` under `Safari` browser have been tested, and other environments have not been tested.

 ## 3 Development